kkote/bf-calculator/README.md

 # Body Stats Calculator
-> Add measurements to calculate body fat and BMI.

-Enter your measurements to Calculate body fat percentage/range, body mass index/range and lean mass.
+Enter your measurements to calculate body fat percentage, body mass index and total daily energy expenditure.
-Adds measurements to table and charts progress.

-## Usage example

-Calculator to keep track of body measurements, to losing weight, to gain weight, or track fitness progress.
+# How to Use
+1. Clone or Download repo.
+2. cd into folder.
+3. Run  ``` npm install ```.
+5. Open index.html in browser
+6. Make changes in index.html, script.js, css